apache/arrow/docs/source/java/dataset.rst

        row group 2: RC:4 TS:190 OFFSET:420
        row group 3: RC:3 TS:179 OFFSET:838

-    In this case, we are configuring ScanOptions batchSize argument equals to 32768 rows, it's greater than 04 rows used on the file, then 04 rows is used on the program execution instead of 32768 rows requested.
+    In this case, we are configuring ScanOptions batchSize argument limit to 32768, it's greater than current 4 rows read on the file, then 4 is used as a limit on the program execution instead of 32768 limit requested.

+    In case the file had more than 32768 rows, then it would get split into blocks of 32768 rows or less.